 I have a few recipes to share with you over the next few weeks.
 It has become one of my favorite meals/snacks!
-Totally packed with body goodness, I can’t even explain the amount of delicious flavor.
+Packed with body goodness, I can’t even explain the amount of delicious flavor.

 It makes me feel great, doesn’t weigh me down and quinoa makes me super happy!

-Therefore, I want to share a fun dessert style quinoa.
-Since it is such a versatile little seed, it really is the perfect late night snack or even a quick bite in the morning as you are running out the door!
+Therefore, I want to share fun dessert-style quinoa.
+Since it is such a versatile little seed, it is the perfect late-night snack or even a quick morning bite as you run out the door!

 First, I have to tell you a bit more about quinoa.

-Three main types: white, red and black.
-This is the nutrients from one cup of quinoa (cooked).
+Three main types: white, red, and black, are the nutrients from one cup of quinoa (cooked).